 What exactly is anterior pelvic tilt, and why is it bad?

-Before we can help the client, it’s important to understand what anterior pelvic tilt is and how it is typically manifested.
+Before we can fix anterior pelvic tilt, it’s important to understand what APT is and how it is typically manifested.
 The pelvic girdle and the many muscles that surround it are in some way involved in every single movement performed in the gym.
 Anatomically, anterior pelvic tilt is a forward rotation of the pelvis, causing the forward portion of the iliac to move inferior (or lower) to the back.
 This pelvic tilt pulls the lumbar spine into lordosis, making it look like the client is essentially pushing his ass out.

 This position pulls the abdominal muscles into a stretched position, which over time leads to a drastically weakened anterior core, specifically the transverse abdominals and the internal and external oblique slings.
 That’s not all: the glutes and hamstrings also suffer from being stretched for long periods of time.
 Lacking appropriate intramuscular tension within these muscle groups is both the cause and effect of anterior pelvic tilt.